Erectile dysfunction (ED) is the persistent inability to achieve or maintain an erection that is firm enough to have sexual intercourse.

 What causes ED?

 Penile Doppler scan with an injection may be required occasionally in special situations.

 Whatever is causing ED, there is a treatment option that can provide a satisfying solution.

 If you try one of the treatment options listed and it doesn’t work for you or you aren’t completely satisfied, don’t be discouraged and give up hope.

 These treatment options have varying degrees of success for each man depending on the cause of the ED.
 Irreversible blood vessel or nerve damage may impact the success of some of these treatments.

 It is important to know all of your available options and discuss them with your doctor to determine which will be appropriate for you and your lifestyle.

-Life style modifications: Exercise regularly (5 times a week), Healthy weight, avoid smoking, restrict alcohol intake to 2 drinks or less per day, adopt better sleep habits, take care of your other health issues such as high blood sugar and heart, artery or kidney disease.
+Lifestyle modifications: Exercise regularly (5 times a week), maintain a healthy weight, avoid smoking, restrict alcohol intake to 2 drinks or less per day, adopt better sleep habits, take care of your other health issues such as high blood sugar and heart, artery or kidney disease.

 Non-Surgical options: Oral medications, Penile Injections, Vacuum erection device

 Surgical options: Penile Implants